 Dropbox has quietly changed its terms of service for Dropbox Basic, its free version, restricting it to syncing between only two computers.

 I’ve been using Dropbox Basic for more many years now.
-It was a convenient way in keeping my various documents synced – my home Desktop, my notebook, my mobile.
+It was a convenient way of keeping my various documents synced – my home Desktop, my notebook, my mobile.

 Recently I wanted to sync some documents with my work laptop and after I installed the Dropbox client I was welcomed with a message that reads: